jhades/blog.angular-university.io/ng2-change-detection/README.md

     - what does each mode mean -> https://angular.io/docs/js/latest/api/core/ChangeDetectionStrategy-enum.html
     - How-To override the change detection of a given component so that it only reacts to even numbers
     - when are AfterContentChecked and AfterViewChecked called
+    - Do an example with immutable.js to see how a section of the tree is bypassed if proper configuration is in place

 ### DONE